ektrah/nsec/docs/api/nsec.cryptography.keyagreementalgorithm.md

 otherPartyPublicKey
 : The public key of the other party to use to create the shared secret.
+    Key agreement fails if this is an invalid public key.

 creationParameters
 : A [[SharedSecretCreationParameters|SharedSecretCreationParameters Struct]]